himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 #### Storage: One of my Samsung 850 Evo SSDs (temp)

 Lastly, storage.
-For now I am just going to use a spare 250GB Samsung Evo SSD I had in my test laptop.
-I plan to eventually upgrade to a [500GB Samsung Evo m.2 NVMe drive](https://www.samsung.com/semiconductor/minisite/ssd/product/consumer/970evo/), but the 850 will work for now.
+For now I am just going to use a spare 250GB Samsung 850 Evo SSD I had in my test laptop.
+I plan to eventually upgrade to a [500GB Samsung 970 Evo m.2 NVMe drive](https://www.samsung.com/semiconductor/minisite/ssd/product/consumer/970evo/), but the 850 will work for now.

 ## Conclusion

-So after months of planing and research, I have finally picked and ordered all the parts for my desktop.
-Hopefully, it meets the goals I set out to solve, and I will be able to upgrade it over the next few years.
+So after months of planing and research, my desktop parts have all been ordered.
+Hopefully, it meets the goals I set out to solve, and I will be able to upgrade it over the next few years